antonycourtney/antsrants/content/blog/oneref/index.md

 The choice between OneRef and Redux for a given application, then, comes down to a combination of

-- Subjective aesthetics: I happen to like the style of writing anonymous pure state transformers in exactly the same place as the corresponding action creator with no additional overhead, but there is also value in the Redux approach of having all state transformation concentrated in a single reducer.
+- Subjective aesthetics: I happen to like the style of writing all code related to an action, including state transformers, in one place (the action function), with no additional overhead.
+  However, reasonable people can disagree: In Redux, all state transformation is concentrated in a single reducer function, which provides a useful central point to watch when debugging.
 - Whether the application needs the additional functionality enabled by Redux's explicit action objects.

-Aside from these technical considerations, other practical social considerations weigh heavily in favor of Redux: Redux is mature, well maintained and well documented, and has a thriving developer community.
-I'm writing this post to describe a technical setup that worked well for my own applications, not trying to sell you anything.
+Aside from these technical considerations, practical social considerations weigh heavily in favor of Redux: Redux is mature, well maintained, well tested, well documented, and has a thriving developer community.
+I'm writing this post to describe the underlying ideas in a technical setup that has worked well for my own applications.
-While you are welcome to try OneRef, it is currently just my own experimental side project.
+While you are welcome to try OneRef, it is currently just an experimental library I have used in minor side projects.

 ## Asynchronous Operations